yookue/ant-buddy-pro/docs/field/ThumbToggle/index.en-US.md

 ## ThumbToggle

-ThumbToggle component, can display a thumb with toggle capability.
+ThumbToggle component, can display a thumb with toggle capability, and a count.

-The typical scenario is, displaying two thumbs which acted as `like` and `dislike`.

 ### Import